awsdocs/aws-lambda-developer-guide/doc_source/urls-configuration.md

 # Creating and managing Lambda function URLs<a name="urls-configuration"></a>

 A function URL is a dedicated HTTP\(S\) endpoint for your Lambda function\.
 You can create and configure a function URL through the Lambda console or the Lambda API\.
 When you create a function URL, Lambda automatically generates a unique URL endpoint for you\.
+Once you create a function URL, its URL endpoint never changes\.
 Function URL endpoints have the following format:

 ```
 https://<url-id>.lambda-url.<region>.on.aws
 ```

-Lambda generates the `<url-id>` portion of the endpoint based on a number of factors, including your AWS account ID\.
-Because this process is deterministic, it may be possible for anyone to retrieve your account ID from the `<url-id>`\.

 **Topics**
 + [Creating a function URL \(console\)](#create-url-console)